Real-Time Bidding (RTB)

 object

-User's device details (UA, IP, make, model)
+User's device details (UA, IP, make, model, OS)

 user